lightstep/observability-lab-k23/README.md

 ## Cleaning Up

 After you've completed the lab, please run `./scripts/deprovision_ls.sh` and `make destroy` to clean up the resources that you created.
+Quit your Codespace by opening the command prompt and selecting 'Close Codespace'.